ashutosh7i/wake-him-up/README.md

-# Wake Him Up
+# Wake Them Up

 ## 🌟 Introduction

 (Made for a friend😉)
-Wake Him Up is a progressive web application (PWA) designed for couples to wake each other up using a single button with WebRTC technology.
+Wake Them Up is a progressive web application (PWA) designed for couples to wake each other up using a single button with WebRTC technology.
 This unique app allows partners to stay connected and ensure they're up when needed, even when apart.

 ## 🚀 Features